HEGSRR/Workshop-UCSB-2023/docs/evaluation.md

 title: Evaluation
 ---

-## Evaluation

-We will conduct a survey at the beginning of the workshop and invite participants to complete a post-workshop survey immediately following the workshop and one academic year later.
-The short surveys will establish a baseline of knowledge and interest in open and reproducible research practices and help guide outreach for implementing open and reproducible research practices in new research and teaching programs.
+We will conduct three short surveys to establish a baseline of knowledge and interest in open and reproducible research practices and help guide outreach for implementing open and reproducible research practices in new research and teaching programs.
+The timing of the surveys will be:

+1. At the beginning of the workshop
+2. Shortly following the workshop
+3. One academic year after the workshop.

 We will share survey results here.

 You may read the [informed consent document](assets/IRB_Consent.pdf) for the survey instrument.